melle002/ISTA220/Homework/ista220homework07.md

 The simple explanation is: Same class different behavior

 ##### 10. What is message passing as this term is used in computer science?
 This is not in the book.
-Sending a message to a process that relies on it's contained information to produce the proper code to run
+create an object to handle a process then call that object. ex.
+Math.SQRT()

 ##### 11. What was the first object-oriented programming language?
 Simula